 Do Trading 212 and eToro offer cryptocurrency?

-To compare the trading platforms of both Trading 212 and eToro, we tested each broker's website, trading platform, trading tools and stock trading app.
-All features compared, our analysis finds that eToro offers a better share dealing platform and Trading 212 offers a better stock app for mobile trading.
+To compare the trading platforms of both Trading 212 and eToro, we tested each broker's stock trading app.
+All features compared, our analysis finds that eToro offers a better mobile app.
+Dive deeper: Best Stock Trading Apps UK.

 Do Trading 212 and eToro offer educational resources?

 Educational offerings are of particular importance to those who are newer to investing, and we examine the availability of several different types of educational materials in our analysis.
-Our research finds that Trading 212 offers traders access to Education (Share Trading), while eToro offers access to Client Webinars, Client Webinars (Archived) and Education (Share Trading).
-Neither have Education (Funds) and Education (Retirement).
+Our research finds that Trading 212 offers traders access to Education (Share Trading) and Education (Funds), while eToro offers access to Education (Share Trading).
+Neither have Client Webinars, Client Webinars (Archived) and Education (Retirement).

 Overall winner: Trading 212